 Dutch baby, Germany

-This is normal pancake dough cooked in a special stove-top pan with multiple spherical indentations that cause the pancakes to rise into a fat ball shape.
-Their name literally translates as ‘apple slices’ in Danish (although apple isn’t an ingredient), which refers to the their round shape.
-Puffy and light, they’re traditionally served with jam for dipping and are sprinkled with powdered sugar.
+Æbleskiver are bite-sized little puffs of pancakes, cooked in a special stovetop pan with multiple spherical indentations that cause the pancakes to rise into a fat ball shape.
+Their name literally translates as ‘apple slices’ in Danish – not for their flavour, but for their shape, which mimics the wonky roundedness of a newly picked apple.
+Airy and light, they’re traditionally served with jam for dipping, and are sprinkled with powdered sugar.

 Farinata, Italy and France

 Made from chickpea flour, water and olive oil, and coveted all along the French Riviera, farinata is the perfect snack.
 Known as socca in Nice, panisse in Marseille, and countless other things across Italy, farinata is baked in wood-fired ovens in gigantic cast iron tins, and then slashed into slices and scooped up into napkins for passers-by.
 It can be layered between bread to be eaten as a sandwich or topped with fresh rosemary and pepper and enjoyed as is – the people of Nice strongly believe that it can only be enjoyed at its best with a cold bottle of rosé nearby.

 Named from the Vietnamese for ‘sizzling pancake’ – on account of the aggressive sizzling it does when it hits the pan – bánh xèo is a classic street dish in Southeast Asia.
 Made from rice flour, water and turmeric (which gives it its distinctive yellow tone), bánh xèo is often served packed with vegetables, herbs and meat, yielding a fresh, sour and savoury bite that once you try, you’ll find it hard not to become addicted to.